upamanyudas/banglaaudiobook.github.io/_posts/2020-05-05-aschorjyo-chobi.md

 Plot Summary
 ------------

 *Aschorjyo Chobi* is the story of the primitive desires and instincts of human beings.
 A farmer in rural Japan, discovers a mirror, left behind by an urban man.
 The people of the said village have never seen a mirror before.
-The mirror then sparks a series of events in the village, where people try to make sense of the surprising objet.
+The mirror then sparks a series of events in the village, where people try to make sense of the surprising objcet.

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll